Michael Pearce MBE

 Fees and Funding

 Vale Therapy is a private counselling service, welcoming clients who either self-fund their sessions or via a charity/work funded entry.
 I can also invoice employers who wish to provide funded therapy for a staff member.
-The first session is Free, all sessions are 50 minutes.
+The first session is £35.

-Individual £35 and Couples fee: £45 per 50 minute session. payment is due at the end of each session.
-There are confessions available please ask when making your first appointment.
+Individuals £45-£60 and couples £50-£75 on a sliding scale per 1 hour session. payment is due at the end of each session.
+There are concessions available please ask when making your first appointment.

 Confirming Your Appointment